rhdhorchestrator/rhdhorchestrator.github.io/content/blog/hacking-build-process.md

         databaseSchema: lock-flow
 ```

-Also, add the following property to the configmap to enable Flyway migrations:
+Also, add the following property to the configmap manifest `01-configmap_lock-flow-props.yaml` to enable Flyway migrations

 ```yaml
 kie.flyway.enabled = true